philzook58/philzook58.github.io/_notes/Logic/answer-set-programming.md

 eq(S1,S2) :- sub(S1,S2), sub(S2,S1).
 ```

+### Difference Logic
+In the datalog notes, I talk about how difference logic propagator is th same as shortest path.

 ### EPR
 What about this one huh.
 Kind of interesting.
 EPR and datalog are kind of related in that they both rely on something like finite herband universes for their termination/decidability.
+The eager encoding of epr can be very bad though.

 ## Junk